EnigmaWU/MyIOC_inTDD_withGHC/README_ArchDesign.md

       * **Polling Mode**: CmdExecutor calls IOC_waitCMD(LinkID, CmdID, CmdDesc) to actively wait for commands
     * CmdExecutor sets result in CmdDesc and may call IOC_ackCMD(LinkID, CmdID, CmdDesc) to send response
     * CmdInitiator gets the result synchronously through IOC_execCMD return or separate response handling
-  * [3.2] ObjX call IOC_postEVT with $LinkID to notify ObjY something happened, or ObjY call IOC_postEVT.
+  * [3.2] ObjX calls IOC_postEVT with $LinkID to notify ObjY something happened, or ObjY calls IOC_postEVT.
-  * [3.3] ObjX call IOC_sendDAT with $LinkID to send data to ObjY, or ObjY call IOC_sendDAT.
+  * [3.3] ObjX calls IOC_sendDAT with $LinkID to send data to ObjY, or ObjY calls IOC_sendDAT.
-* @ConlesMode@: ObjX call IOC_postEVT with pre-defined $AutoLinkID to notify all ObjYZs, who call IOC_waitEVT or IOC_subEVT, without IOC_onlineService and IOC_connectService.
+* @ConlesMode@: ObjX calls IOC_postEVT with pre-defined $AutoLinkID to notify all ObjYZs, who call IOC_waitEVT or IOC_subEVT, without IOC_onlineService and IOC_connectService.
   * NOTE: CMD is NOT supported in ConlesMode because:
     * CMD requires bidirectional communication for request-response pattern
     * ConlesMode is designed for unidirectional broadcast/multicast events
     * No specific target identification mechanism in ConlesMode for command routing

 * In ConetMode service has dynamic or static online mode:
-  * [D] Dynamic: ObjX call PLT_IOC_onlineService in its context to online a service and identfied as $SrvID,
+  * [D] Dynamic: ObjX calls IOC_onlineService in its context to online a service and identified as $SrvID.
-  * [S] Static: ObjX use PLT_IOC_defineService in its source to define and identfied by $SrvArgs::SrvURL.
+  * [S] Static: ObjX uses IOC_defineService in its source to define and identified by $SrvURI.

 ### SrvURI
 * Service URI(a.k.a 【SrvURI】) is a unique StrID to identify a service in IOC's ConetMode.